First-time homebuyer? Here’s what you’ll need to know…

 Energy efficiency:

 Many first-time homebuyers don’t realize the effect higher utility bills will have on their monthly budget.
 Larger houses will take more energy, and older homes can too if they haven’t been updated.
-Our homes are all designed to be ENERGY STAR® certified, meaning they meet certain energy-saving requirements that help save you money.
-Make a list of any additional energy-efficient features you might want, including appliances, solar paneling, or high-efficiency water heaters.
+Our homes are designed to be ENERGY STAR® certified, meaning they meet certain energy-saving requirements that can help save you money.
+Make a list of any additional energy-efficient features you might want, including appliances, solar paneling or high-efficiency water heaters.

 Schools: